Corbett · North-West Highlands

 - How hard is Sgurr na Feartaig?

-- Sgurr na Feartaig is rated 5/5 (very challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 759m of ascent and takes most walkers 5-8 hours.
-Terrain: The Pollan Buidhe track is firm and well drained — one of the better hill-tracks in this part of the country.
+- We grade Sgurr na Feartaig at 5/5, which puts it in very challenging territory.
+The usual route is around 15km with 759m of climbing; allow 5-8 hours.
+Underfoot: The Pollan Buidhe track is firm and well drained — one of the better hill-tracks in this part of the country.

 - Where do I park for Sgurr na Feartaig?